 Below you will find an overview of our current COVID-19 protocols and procedures for the 2021-2022 academic year.
 All resident students are required to follow and abide by these protocols and procedures in order to remain in campus housing and help to keep our residential community safe.

-- Un-vaccinated residents or not “fully vaccinated” (two weeks after the final shot) residents will be required to complete WEEKLY COVID-19 testing at the NCC Health Center.
+- Un-vaccinated residents or not “fully vaccinated” (two weeks after the final shot) residents will be required to complete WEEKLY COVID-19 testing either in the local community or by scheduling an appointment with the NCC Health Center.

 - Failure to complete weekly testing can lead to a temporary removal from the Residence Hall Commons/Apartments until negative test results have been submitted to the Health Center and the student has been cleared to return.